kholia/OSX-KVM/README.md

     `virt-manager` is able to start the `macOS` VM.

     Note: You may need to remove the following block from `macOS-libvirt-NG.xml` and run `virsh --connect ...` again.
+Alternate easier fix: Remove `SATA Disk 3` from the macOS virtual machine in `virt-manager`.

     ```
     <disk type='file' device='disk'>